moffgato/arbitratus/README.md

 ![terminal_spit](./docs/img/arbi.png)

-`discovery` package "discovers" prices and detects arbitrage opportunities.
+`discovery` package "discovers" prices and detects arbitrage opportunities on crypto exchanges.
-If found it sends current price data to a normal unix IPC socket.
+If found it sends current price data to an IPC socket.
 `consumer` listens to the IPC socket and consumes messages.

 #### Dev